 Considering this release, featuring guitarist David Torn and synthesizer player Drew Schlesinger, was made in 1978, I’m astounded as to how fresh it sounds.
 There are a few spots where the recording might be a touch thin (I’m playing this album on the speakers of a relatively new iMac), but overall, this is very solid, rather beautiful looping and synth programming.
 If you are a fan of Brian Eno’s and Robert Fripp’s collaborations, or are simply curious about Torn’s early works, this album is a must.
 It is also a fine introduction to Schlesinger, whom I knew nothing about before being pointed to this release.

 Haram Tapes is the side project of our friend Sumatran Black, and he’s really outdoing himself on this latest release.
 Genres blend seamlessly here, with ambient music, old industrial-influenced electronic music, field recordings and synth music being balanced well enough to be creepy and engaging.
 The material is very topical, quite political in a way that is not preachy or obnoxious, and it goes to show HT put a lot of thought into composing a story with this work.

 Richard Barbieri never disappoints.
 From his work in Japan to all of the wonderful projects he’s worked on since, he’s shown to be a thoroughly underrated synth player.
 There’s always hope he’ll reach a bigger audience.
-The surprise here, for me, is Steve Hogarth.
-I’m not a huge fan of Marillion (at least since old […]

 Urszula Dudziak is a vocalist and pianist from Poland who did quite a lot of work in the United States during the 1970s.